Weed Team

 The scale at which the UD Weed team removed invasive plants shows what can be achieved on smaller properties with just a few hours’ work.
 The UD Weed Team hopes to inspire residents to manage invasive plants on their own properties, using the efforts made on the Parade Ground grasslands as a model.

-The three undergraduates were, Nickia Gibson (Senior, Biology, Wildlife Conservation minor), Brian Hanlon (Senior, Wildlife Conservation, Entomology minor), and Tessa Hayman (Junior, Wildlife Conservation).
+The three undergraduates for 2017 were, Nickia Gibson (Senior, Biology, Wildlife Conservation minor), Brian Hanlon (Senior, Wildlife Conservation, Entomology minor), and Tessa Hayman (Junior, Wildlife Conservation).
 They not only improved habitat for animals and promoted the importance of land management to Island residents, but they also gained valuable experience that will benefit their future careers as wildlife biologists, being able to apply what they’ve learned in the classroom to a real-world setting.